home-suite-home/Home-Suite-Home/artifacts/architecture.md

 The user will be able to add extra sensors up to a point, so as to provide greater breadth of analytics.
 The open source nature of our system lends itself to creating potentially limitless additional sensors and control systems.
 A single instance of the system can serve only proprty due to the localised nature of operation.
 Multiple properties may be monitored by setting up an aggregator server at each loction.

 # Interoperability
 The sensors are responsible for sharing data with the database as well at the aggregator.
+The aggregator is responsible for receiving and responding to email requests from a user.

 # Internationalization/Localization
+Our implimentation is localized.
+All string handling will be ASCII and english.
+This may be modified in the future as the software is open source.

 # Input/Output